 5. Takedowns have a ‘backfire effect’

-For conspiracy adherents, this sense of persecution further reinforces their existing worldview, making them more likely to cling onto it.
+For conspiracy adherents, this sense of persecution further reinforces their existing worldview.
+It makes them more likely to cling to it.
 In this way, a ‘backfire effect’ has occurred.

 6. Platform responses are shifting